Kieri Solutions has proven experience writing Business Continuity Plans / Disaster Recovery Plans.

 Around now, your BCP or DRP is version 1.0.

 We highly recommend testing the procedures and other information in the plan (such as contact numbers for your vendors) as soon as possible.
 Invariably, testing will identify missing steps or faulty equipment.
+The easiest form of testing is called a “tabletop exercise”.
+This is where we run a scenario and talk through each step.
+For example, we might move from discovery of a problem (who do you report it to?), to pulling in experts (internal and external), walking through how we would notify clients, and calling the insurance company.

 Schrodinger’s Backup: “The condition of any backup is unknown until a restore is attempted.”

-We recommend having ‘real’ information in your plan.
+Put ‘real’ information in your plan.

 This is information that is used if something really goes wrong (such as insurance policy information or procedures to restore from backup).
 You may want to create a second, public-facing plan which has sensitive information removed.
 This public facing plan can be provided to your clients to prove that your company is being responsible and diligent.